 How our brains work, what we do and why we do it.

-No matter where your company is on its Digital Transformation (DX) journey, Crucial will work with you to improve quality, shrink timelines and reduce risk.
+No matter where your company is on its API journey, Crucial will work with you to improve quality, shrink timelines and reduce risk.
 Step 1 is to immerse ourselves into the initiative; to better understand current state, future state, obstacles, previous setbacks and to concretely define success.
-We work with teams to baseline and classify progress across five core dimensions of DX - Strategy, Customer Journey, Technology, Operations, and Culture.
+We work with teams to baseline and classify progress across five core dimensions - Strategy, Customer Journey, Technology, Operations, and Culture.
 You cannot improve what you cannot measure.

 Step 2: Sequence Roadmap

-Organizational change is hard.
-Digital Transformation (DX) is harder.
 We work with our clients to create an engagement roadmap that establishes a path from your vison to our reality.
 Why is this important?
 The roadmap acts as a coordination mechanism to articulate all of the engagement’s integral steps, strategic sequences and best use of resources.
-Through this process Crucial will ensure your DX initiative’s goals are achieved in the most effective manner possible.
+Through this process Crucial will ensure your initiative’s goals are achieved in the most effective manner possible.

 Step 3: Lighthouse